Daxtal/Dynax-Images/README.md

-Make sure to place the Trader and Market files into the "Profiles" folder.
+Make sure to place the Trader, Settings, and Market files into the "Profiles" folder.